Ryuichi-Student/Copilot-For-Business/README.md

 ## Testing

-If you would like to test the project, you first need to install tox using ``pip install tox``
+If you would like to test the project, you first need to install tox using ``pip install tox``.

-You can then run the tests using ``tox`` from the root directory.
+You can then run the tests using ``tox`` from the root directory..